There’s a saying borrowed from an old blues song about luck. If not for bad luck, the sad reminder goes, there’d be no

 - Adjustable-rate shopper, relationship customer with many accounts and one institution: Bank

-- Convenience shopper who wants easiest loan to get, even if it’s more costly: Home builder or real-estate agency lender.
+- Convenience shopper who wants the easiest loan to get, even if it’s more costly: Home builder or real-estate agency lender.

 Mortgage Underwriting: Manual or Automatic?

-Mortgage underwriting is the process a lender uses to determine whether a borrower is qualified for a loan.
-It usually follows the “three C’s’’ of underwriting — credit, capacity and collateral.
+Lenders use mortgage underwriting to determine if a borrower qualifies for a loan.
+The process usually follows the “three C’s’’ of underwriting — credit, capacity and collateral.

 There are two paths — manual and automatic.

-Under manual underwriting, you are assigned a person to review your application.
-They will review documents such as credit score, debt-to-income ratio, bank statements and pay stubs, then make a decision on your ability to repay.
-If the underwriter is satisfied, your loan application will be approved.
+Under manual underwriting, an assigned person reviews your application.
+That person reviews documents such as credit score, debt-to-income ratio, bank statements and pay stubs, then decides on your ability to repay.
+If the underwriter is satisfied, your loan application is approved.

-Under automatic underwriting, it’s a computer-generated decision based on logic and algorithms, thus eliminating human bias.
-With systems that retrieve relevant data, such as the borrower’s credit history, it gives a near-instantaneous loan approval or denial.
+Automatic underwriting is a computer-generated decision based on logic and algorithms.
+It gives a near-instantaneous loan approval or denial based on relevant data such as credit history.
 Some factors, such as income and assets, must be verified.
 Occasionally, applications might be referred to manual underwriting, which can require up to 60 days.

 Manual or automatic: which is the better choice?

 If you have bad credit or a complicated financial situation, the best choice might be manual underwriting.
-A computerized approval program might quickly decline the application because it focuses on pure data.
+A computerized data-driven approval program might quickly decline the application.
 Manual underwriting is cumbersome and time-consuming, but probably the better option for borrowers who don’t fit a standard mold.

-Here are some scenarios that might be quickly rejected by automatic underwriting (thus begging for a manual review):
+Certain scenarios might be quickly rejected by automatic underwriting, thus begging for a manual review:

-- Debt-Free Lifestyle: Great credit scores are reflected by a history of borrowing and repaying loans.
-If you ae just starting out or have no interest costs, your credit evaporates.
+- Debt-Free Lifestyle: Great credit scores reflect a history of borrowing and repaying loans.
+If you are just starting out or have no interest costs, your credit evaporates.
 It’s not bad credit.
-It’s no That is better interpreted with a human touch because it’s possible to get a loan with no FICO score through manual underwriting.
-Having no credit is always better than having things like bankruptcy in your credit reports.
+It’s simply no credit.
+Being short on credit is best interpreted with a human touch because it’s possible to get a loan with no FICO score through manual underwriting.
+Having no credit is always better than having things like debt settlement or bankruptcy in your credit report.

 - Recent Financial Problems: Manual underwriting provides more loan options after a bankruptcy or foreclosure.